Simple Landscape Painting Step-by-Step

-Step-by-step tutorial of how to paint a simple and contemporary landscape with acrylic paint.
+This is a step-by-step tutorial on how to paint a simple and contemporary landscape with acrylic paint.

 - Burnt Sienna